Mangalore Airport to Coorg taxi service and cab fare

 There are many different stories related to the place depicting various historical events.
 The last emperor of the Haleri family Chikkaveera Rajendra also took shelter during the time of the British invasion of the Coorg district.

 The palace is an impressive structure and thus makes for an interesting visit.
 Its roofs and walls have been adorned with many ancient paintings and carvings.
 There is a gigantic gateway at the place.
 Inside the palace, you will find a Kalyana mandapa which is a platform to hold marriage ceremonies.

 The durbar of the place has also a charm of its own.
 Here kings used to have their meetings as well as watch performances.
 In the basement of the palace, you will find two ‘dark rooms’.
 These rooms were used as a hiding place for the king.

 A lesser-known but amazing tourist spot, Nehru Mantap is located in the town of Madikeri in the vicinity of Raja’s Seat.
 The mantap presents an amazing view as it overlooks the Madikeri Radio Station.
 You get a view of the mountain located at a distance along with a captivating view of the town.

 The place is worth a visit, especially for nature lovers.
-If you are looking some time alone or away from the usual crowd and rush, Nehru Mantap is the place for you.
-Enjoy some calm and peaceful time amidst refreshing natural setting creating a serene and soothing environment.
-Sunset and sunrise is exceptionally beautiful from here and worth capturing in your cameras.
+If you are looking for some time alone or away from the usual crowd and rush, Nehru Mantap is the place for you.
+Enjoy some calm and peaceful time amidst a refreshing natural setting creating a serene and soothing environment.
+Sunset and sunrise are exceptionally beautiful from here and worth capturing in your cameras.